priestc/giotto/docs/cache.rst

 You can also use a cache backend that stores its data onto the database::

     from giotto.keyvalue import DatabaseKeyValue
-    cache = DatabaseKeyValue(Base, session)
+    cache = DatabaseKeyValue()

-You must pass in the SQLAlchemy ``Base`` class, as well as the SQLAlchemy session object.
-Before this backend can be used, you must run the ``make_tables`` program to create the database tables.
+Before this backend can be used, you must run the ``syncdb`` program to create the database tables.

 LocMemKeyValue
 --------------